-LIANE HANSEN, host:
+LIANE HANSEN, Host:

 NPR's Louisa Lim reports from Toyota City.

-Unidentified Man: This is the Toyota production system, where manufactures eliminate waste to provide customers with well made products in a timely manner.
+LOUISA LIM: Unidentified Man: This is the Toyota production system, where manufactures eliminate waste to provide customers with well made products in a timely manner.

-Hisayoshi Atsumi drives a taxi now, a Toyota, of course.
+LIM: Hisayoshi Atsumi drives a taxi now, a Toyota, of course.
 Before that, he worked for Toyota for 29 years.

 LIM: Not only are their jobs hard, but Toyota regulates its employees' lives to an extraordinary degree.
 Here, Tadao Wakatsuki is demonstrating the Toyota way of turning corners when you walk.
 Stop first.
 Look left.
 Okay, look right.
 Okay, look forward.
 Okay, nobody is coming, 90-degree turn.
-Thats how everyone who works for Toyota turns corners.
+That's how everyone who works for Toyota turns corners.
 Wakatsuki spent his entire working life at Toyota, 45 years of service.
 He enumerates some other Toyota rules.

 LIM: Four years ago, he started his own union, the All Toyota Labor Union.
 Worried that standards were slipping too far, he wrote to management outlining his fears.

-Mr. WAKATSUKI: (Through Translator) The same cheap parts are used in too many different models.
+WAKATSUKI: (Through Translator) The same cheap parts are used in too many different models.
 Design and planning is outsourced and it's done by computers.
 The trial and error period for new cars is too short and there's a shortage of experienced workers.

-Louisa Lim, NPR News, Toyota City, Japan.
+LIM: Louisa Lim, NPR News, Toyota City, Japan.